Access to medicinal cannabis products: questions and answers

 - access as part of a clinical trial.

-- The efficacy and safety data submitted in support of the application should be weighed against the seriousness of the condition.
+The efficacy and safety data submitted in support of the application should be weighed against the seriousness of the condition.
 Please also include details of intended monitoring of the patient once treatment commences.
+Please see the SAS guidance for health practitioners and sponsors for more detailed information about what information to include in a SAS application.

 For privacy reasons, the TGA does not publish a list of Authorised Prescribers who have been authorised to supply medicinal cannabis products under the Therapeutic Goods Act 1989.